 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-ASCO sent a letter to leaders in Congress urging them to advance the 21st Century Cures Act when Congress returns into session later this year to accelerate the discovery, development, and delivery of promising new treatments to patients.
+ASCO urged Members of Congress to vote "Yes" on the 21st Century Cures Act, which would help accelerate the discovery, development, and delivery of promising treatments to patients.

 Though Congress has adjourned for the Thanksgiving holiday, ASCO continues to monitor important cancer policy issues in the waning days of the 2016 lame duck session.